ebzzry/ebzzry.github.io/src/en/flakes.md

 packages.
 Then, I took out `self` from the attribute set, so that I'll have more liberty to use `rec`.

-With flakes, everything has to be commited with Git.
+With flakes, everything has to be committed with Git.
 The `nix` commands won't work unless, they're part of the repository.
 Any `.nix` file that is referenced by the flakes, has to be part of the repository.